Elastic Graphs: Reduced and taut maps

 \section{Reduced and taut maps}

 We next turn to notions of efficiency of maps between graphs.
-We first have a weak notion depending on no extra structure (``reduced''), and then develop more a notion that depends on a weight structure (``taut'').
+There is a weak notion depending on no extra structure (``reduced''), and then a more powerful notion that depends on a weight structure (``taut'').